Mad!

-Mad! (stylized as MAD!) is the 26th studio album by American pop and rock duo Sparks, released on May 23, 2025 through Transgressive Records.
+Mad! (stylized in all caps) is the 26th studio album by American pop and rock duo Sparks, released on May 23, 2025, through Transgressive Records.

 Upon release, the album was met with critical acclaim and continued the group's commercial success in the UK, despite the return to an independent label.
 Mad! entered the UK Albums Chart at no. 2, the highest in Sparks' career.

 Background and recording

 During a ceremony at the 2024 AIM Independent Music Awards in which Sparks received the honors of Outstanding Contribution to Music, bandmates Ron and Russell Mael took the opportunity to announce that they had signed to the independent record label Transgressive Records for a new studio album.
 This followed a continuous period of chart success for the Mael brothers, with Hippopotamus (2017), A Steady Drip, Drip, Drip (2020), and The Girl Is Crying in Her Latte (2023) all peaking at no. 7 on the UK Albums Chart, the highest position since Kimono My House peaked at no. 4 in 1974.

-Their first album of original material since leaving Island Records for the second time since Big Beat in 1976, Mad! also follows the self-released Annette – An Opera by Sparks (The Original 2013 Recordings) in 2024.
-In an interview for Mojo magazine, lead vocalist Russell Mael stated that in the wake of a successful world tour in promotion for The Girl Is Crying in Her Latte, Sparks had begun on their next studio album, finishing within a six month span.
+Their first album of original material since leaving Island Records for the second time, Mad! also follows the self-released Annette – An Opera by Sparks (The Original 2013 Recordings) in 2024.
+In an interview for Mojo magazine, lead vocalist Russell Mael stated that in the wake of a successful world tour promoting The Girl Is Crying in Her Latte, Sparks had begun work on their next studio album, finishing within a six-month span.